 Did you know?

 It’s unbelievable to me that this magnificent story and music that has inspired so much more beautiful work and is loved by audiences all over the world up until today, didn’t strike a chord with its first audience.
-At its premiere, the Paris audience booed and mocked the opera and Bizet, the composer, sadly died shortly after and never found out about the later success.
+At its premiere, the Paris audience booed and mocked the opera and Bizet, the composer, sadly died shortly after and never found out about the later success of his creation.

 Where can you watch the film online?